Discrete defect plasticity and implications for dissipation: Concluding remarks

 It is worth noting that statistical effects in addition to fluctuations can play an important role in discrete defect plasticity.
 For example, in both discrete dislocation plasticity and discrete STZ plasticity, the initial conditions and defect nucleation/evolution parameters are specified by statistical distributions, for example, a random spatial distribution of initial nucleation sites and a random distribution of nucleation strengths.
 Furthermore, the interaction of discrete defects can be chaotic, as found for discrete dislocation plasticity by \cite{chaos}.
 The predicted overall response can be sensitive to details of the statistical variations and even for macro size material regions statistical variations can induce local changes in defect structure that have a large effect.
 For example, variations in the location of defects in the vicinity of a crack tip can affect the predicted crack growth resistance.
 Quantitative discrete defect plasticity characterizations of the effect of statistical variations on material response and, in particular, of the effect on the evolution of energy partitioning, are needed.

-For discrete STZ plasticity, the Clausius-Duhem inequality, i.e. requiring a non-negative dissipation rate, imposes a strong limit on the allowed transformation strain magnitude.
-An STZ transformation involves a small number of atoms and the transformation takes place over a relatively short period of time.
-Hence, requiring satisfaction of the Clausius-Duhem inequality may be overly restrictive.
-Because, at least in some contexts, the Clausius-Duhem inequality is a stability condition, e.g. \cite{Cole67,Dafer79}, the question arises as to whether or not the Clausius-Duhem inequality is more broadly a stability condition and, if so, whether stability (in some appropriate sense) can be maintained if the Clausius-Duhem inequality is violated locally.
+For discrete STZ plasticity, requiring a non-negative dissipation rate for all Eshelby transformations for all time imposes a strong limit on the allowed transformation strain magnitude.
+Accounting for an associated entropy increase could allow for larger transformation strains by the term $\dot{s} \Theta$ being sufficiently positive so that the Clausius-Duhem inequality is satisfied even if the mechanical dissipation rate is negative and/or there could be a substantial entropy induced reduction in stiffness in the STZ.
+However, an STZ transformation involves a relatively small number of atoms and the transformation takes place over a relatively short period of time.
+Hence, it is also possible that requiring satisfaction of the Clausius-Duhem inequality for all Eshelby transformations for all time is overly restrictive.

+Because, at least in some contexts, the Clausius-Duhem inequality is a stability condition, e.g. \cite{Cole67,Dafer79}, the question arises as to whether or not the Clausius-Duhem inequality is more broadly a stability condition and, if so, whether stability (in some appropriate sense) can be maintained in discrete defect calculations if the Clausius-Duhem inequality is violated locally.
 In the simple one-dimensional analysis in Section~\ref{sub1d} overall stability was maintained when the dissipation rate was negative (but not too negative) locally for a short time.
-For discrete defect kinetic relations, one candidate for an overall stability condition is to require $\dot{\cal{D}} \ge 0$ in relations like Eq.~(\ref{eqd1c}) or Eq.~(\ref{eqz52}) while some $\dot{\cal{D}}^K <0$.
-In this regard, note that Eq.~(\ref{cd4}) is a sufficient, but not necessary, condition for Eq.~(\ref{cd1}) to hold.
-In any case, a criterion for overall stability when the Clausius-Duhem inequality is violated locally remains to be developed.
+Such calculations for discrete defect plasticity remain to be carried out.
+A suitable continuum mechanics expression of the second law of thermodynamics for discrete defect plasticity that allows the Clausius-Duhem inequality to be violated locally (while maintaining overall stability) remains to be developed.
+One possibility is to require $\int \sum \dot{\cal{D}}^K dt \ge 0$ or even each $\int \dot{\cal{D}}^K dt \ge 0$ for some specified time interval using relations like Eq.~(\ref{eqd1c}) or Eq.~(\ref{eq11}).